Note

 The title is a play on words, in that Krone means both "crown" and the currency of Austria-Hungary from 1892 to 1918; one Krone was the minimum donation required to participate in the First Zionist Congress in Basel (Switzerland).

-Some time ago, one of the gentlemen who now pose as historical advocates of the Jewish people and, with eyes strangely twisted towards the sunrise, agitate for the return of all remaining Jews to the homeland of Palestine, asked me to contribute a small amount to those causes that are called Zionist or, to use a good old word, anti-Semitic.
-It seemed to be a similar action to the one recently suggested by Mr Schneider [1] in the Lower Austrian parliament.
-At first I really believed that the friendly collector, as final executor of the Christian-social will - not, as he believes, of the Old Testament - would get the famous ‘shot at Jews’ money, but was soon instructed that anti-Semitism, as preached by the Zionists, refrained from such barbaric measures for the time being and was content to raise the funds necessary for the mere expulsion of the Jews.
-I had already been told earlier that the Member of Parliament Schneider was sincerely sympathetic to the endeavours of the Zionists, even though they were Jews; only he had already become impatient in view of the unsuccessfulness of Zionist aid to date and had finally, as his motion in the Lower Austrian Parliament proves, energetically taken the matter into his own hands.
-Since then, it is said that there has been a certain degree of discord between Zionists and Christian Socialists; the former have had to put up with accusations of lukewarmness, while the latter have been accused time and again of breaking the common bond.
-In addition, there was the performance of ‘The New Ghetto’, a play which, although presenting a thoroughly corrupt Jewish society, disappointed by the unexpected elevation of a single noble-minded Israelite and deprived the author of the sympathies of the authoritative anti-Semitic circles.
+Some time ago, one of the gentlemen who now position themselves as advocates of the Jewish people and, with eyes strangely twisted towards the sunrise, agitate for the return of all remaining Jews to their ancestral homeland of Palestine, asked me to contribute a bit to those causes that are called Zionist or, to use a good old-fashioned word, anti-Semitic.
+It seemed to be a campaign similar to the one recently suggested by Mr. Schneider [1] in the Lower Austrian parliament.
+At first I really believed that the friendly collector, as ultimate executor of the Christian-social will – not, as he believes, of the Old Testament – had come to collect the famous ‘bounty on Jews’, but I was soon instructed that anti-Semitism, as preached by the Zionists, refrained from such barbaric measures for the time being and was content to raise the funds necessary for the mere expulsion of the Jews.
+I had already been told earlier that the Member of Parliament Schneider was sincerely sympathetic to the endeavours of the Zionists, even though they were Jews; however, he had already become impatient in view of the lack of success of Zionist aid to date and had finally, as his motion in the Lower Austrian Parliament proves, energetically taken the matter into his own hands.
+Since then, it is said, there has been a certain degree of discord between Zionists and Christian Socialists; the former had to put up with accusations of lukewarmness, while the latter have been repeatedly accused of breaking the common bond.
+In addition, there was the performance of The New Ghetto, a play which, although portraying a thoroughly corrupt Jewish society, disappointed audiences by unexpectedly foregrounding a single noble-minded Israelite, thereby depriving the author of the sympathy of influential anti-Semitic circles.

 […]